-Current laminated USYSA player cards for 2018/2019 for the Summer classic and Winter classic will be required of all players as proof of age and must be available for inspection at initial check-in and at the start of each game.
+Current laminated USYSA player cards for 2018/19 or 2019/20 for the Summer classic and Winter classic will be required of all players as proof of age and must be available for inspection at initial check-in and at the start of each game.

 USYSA Teams from outside USYSA Region unless they are with US Club Soccer must also provide approved Travel Papers, which must include a roster listing all players authorized to travel by the team’s State Association.
 All Travel Papers must be submitted to the Tournament Director via email or regular mail prior to check in.
 Any player not listed on the Travel Papers, including any amendments, properly executed by the team’s State Association will not be allowed to play in the tournament.
 Proper Player Loan Forms will be required at Registration along with other required credentials, as required by the team’s State Association.

 All teams must provide the USYSA Player I.D.
 Cards from the State Association listed on this application.
 The Murrieta Surf Classic Tournament will also accept teams registering under the US Club Soccer banner.
 Player I.D.
 Cards from associations other than USYSA, AYSO or US Club Soccer will not be accepted.
 All cards must be from the same association, there will be no mixing of cards.
 Medical release forms will be required for all players at initial check-in.
 Teams will be required to keep medical releases on hand at all times.